 Appropriated funds for approved projects are set aside and disbursed on a reimbursement basis for non-Town departments and by bill payment for Town departments.
-Any appropriated funds that are not spent are returned to the Community Preservation Fund from which they had been set aside.
+Any appropriated funds that are not spent are returned to the Community Preservation Fund with the same restrictions as when appropriated.